-A student holding an approved master's degree from a recognized institution who wants to pursue an entirely different field of study to enhance or change their career focus or international students seeking North American credentials may be considered for admission to a UofL master's degree or graduate post-baccalaureate certificate program provided he/she meets all of the admission requirements.
+A student holding an approved master's degree from a recognized institution who wants to pursue an entirely different field of study to enhance or change their career focus or international students seeking North American credentials may be considered for admission to a UofL master's degree program provided he/she meets all of the admission requirements.

 Students normally are not eligible to pursue a second master's degree which is similar to one already completed at a recognized institution.
 Generally, degrees with identical or closely related majors are considered to be similar.
-Courses used to complete the requirements of the first master's degree normally cannot be used to fulfill the requirements of the second master's degree or graduate post-baccalaureate certificate;

-recommendations regarding exceptions may be made by the Program Committee to the Dean of the School of Graduate Studies.
+Courses used to complete the requirements of the first master's degree normally cannot be used to fulfill the requirements of the second master's degree; recommendations regarding exceptions may be made by the Program Committee to the Dean of the School of Graduate Studies.
 In all cases, the decision of the Dean of the School of Graduate Studies shall be final.

-The program consists of the equivalent of 12 courses (36.0 credit hours) of study including a common core, electives, and a culminating activity as outlined below:
+The program consists of the equivalent of 12 courses (36.0 credit hours) of study including common core courses, elective courses, and a culminating activity as outlined below:

 a.
-Common Core
+Common Core (27.0 credit hours)

-CAAP 6601 - Theories of Counselling and their Application to Client Change CAAP 6603 - Professional Ethics and Conduct CAAP 6605 - Foundational Counselling and Conflict Resolution Skills
+CAAP 6601 - Theories of Counselling and their Application to Client Change

+CAAP 6603 - Professional Ethics and Conduct

+CAAP 6605 - Foundational Counselling and Conflict Resolution Skills